ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 # Documentation vs. Automation
 The way we think about documentation [is changing](https://devops.com/documenting-devops-agile-automation-and-continuous-documentation/).
 For the documentation of application software it is generally accepted that it should be generated from code, to leave as little possibility for deviation as possible.
 In the case of "management code" this is more difficult, because the things being modelled are often heterogeneous and not as focussed in terms of their implementation as for example a REST-API or a library / module.
 The concept of [using declarative formats for automation](https://12factor.net/#introduction) can fill this gap.

 # Structure of Ansible projects
-As there are many sources of Ansible best practices to be found on the web, instead of writing another one, I would like to assume the viewpoint of someone reading Ansible code, rather than writing it.
+As there are many sources of Ansible best practices to be found on the web, instead of writing another one, I would like to assume the viewpoint of someone reading a Ansible code, rather than writing it.
 Note that I am using the term "Ansible project" without implying a certain structure in terms of source code repositories.

 ## Playbooks
 [Playbooks](http://docs.ansible.com/ansible/playbooks.html) are the entry point when looking at an Ansible project.
-Generally, there are two kinds of Playbooks.
+A common convention is two have two kinds of Playbooks.

 ### Setup Playbooks
 One type of playbook would initially provision / prepare an environment to deploy an application into it.
 These playbooks would typically be named `setup-<project>.yml`.
-While this type could traditionally be seen more on the IT department's side of an organization, this playbook would also be used to set up a development environment (i.e. developer laptop) for that application.
+While this type could traditionally be seen more on the IT department's side of an organization, this type of playbook would also be used [to set up a development environment](https://github.com/ePages-de/mac-dev-setup) (i.e. developer laptop) for that application.
 The point of using the same technique for both of these things is that it becomes easier to manage and document differences between them in a joint effort.
 This continually provides value for the company, because setup times for developers are reduced.
-Using playbooks to install a development environment is actually a great way of incorporating new developers, because it is self-documenting, and invariably occurring problems are a perfect opportunity to familiarize with the environment and getting used to the workflow by documenting their solution.
+Using playbooks to install a development environment is a good way of incorporating new developers.
+Invariably occurring problems are an opportunity to familiarize with the environment and getting used to the workflow by documenting their solution.

 ### Deployment Playbooks
 The other kind of playbooks would be named `deploy-<project>.yml`.
 These are meant to execute continuously, deploying changing versions of an application.
-This type is not necessarily ran during development, but an argument could be made to do so.
-Instead this type of playbook would typically be executed during a CI/CD run, and a failure during that phase could be the cause for investigating the playbook in the first place.
+This type of playbook would typically be executed during a CI/CD run, and a failure during that phase could be the cause for investigating the playbook in the first place.

 Let's look at an example playbook (`deploy-unity.yml`):
 {% highlight yml %}